zeek/zeek-docs/scripts/policy/frameworks/management/controller/api.zeek.rst

    validation results.

-   :reqid: the request identifier used in the request event.
+   :param reqid: the request identifier used in the request event.

-   :results: a :zeek:see:`Management::Result` vector, indicating whether
+   :param results: a :zeek:see:`Management::Result` vector, indicating whether
        the controller accepts the configuration.
 In case of a success, a single result record indicates so.
 Otherwise, the sequence is all errors, each indicating a configuration validation error.